Why is Platinum Valuable?

-Trends in environmental laws also can impact platinum prices.
+Trends in environmental laws can also impact platinum prices.
 As developing nations pass stricter air quality laws and emission standards for vehicles, platinum prices should respond positively.
 Ultimately, the health of the auto industry mirrors the overall economy, so strong economic growth bodes well for platinum prices.

 Electric Vehicle Development

 Advancements in the development of electric vehicles and demand for these vehicles could depress platinum demand.
-There are several factors that impact demand for electric cars including the price of oil and implementation of stricter air quality laws.
+There are several factors that impact demand for electric cars including the price of oil and the implementation of stricter air quality laws.

 Changes in Catalytic Converter Technology

 Technological advances in the way automakers reduce exhaust emissions could impact platinum demand.